thapasijan171/DSAwithSijan/src/content/blog/LinkedList.md

 	<li>At most <code>2 * 10<sup>5</sup></code> calls will be made to <code>get</code> and <code>put</code>.</li>
 </ul>

-## Solutions
+# Solutions

+# LRU Cache

-### Solution 1: Hash Table + Doubly Linked List
+**Algorithm Used:** Doubly Linked List with HashMap

-We can implement an LRU (Least Recently Used) cache using a "hash table" and a "doubly linked list".

--   Hash Table: Used to store the key and its corresponding node location.
+## Intuition
+An LRU (Least Recently Used) Cache allows for efficient retrieval and insertion of key-value pairs, while ensuring that the least recently used items are evicted when the cache exceeds its capacity.
+This can be efficiently managed using a combination of a doubly linked list and a hash map.

+## Approach
+1. **Initialize Data Structures**:
--   Doubly Linked List: Used to store node data, sorted by access time.
+   - **HashMap**: To store key-node mappings for O(1) access time.

-When accessing a node, if the node exists, we delete it from its original position and reinsert it at the head of the list.
-This ensures that the node stored at the tail of the list is the least recently used node.
-When the number of nodes exceeds the maximum cache space, we eliminate the node at the tail of the list.

-When inserting a node, if the node exists, we delete it from its original position and reinsert it at the head of the list.
-If it does not exist, we first check if the cache is full.
-If it is full, we delete the node at the tail of the list and insert the new node at the head of the list.
+   - **Doubly Linked List**: To maintain the order of nodes based on usage.
+The list is structured with a dummy head and tail node to simplify operations.

+2. **Get Operation**:
+   - Check if the key exists in the hash map.
+   - If it exists, retrieve the corresponding node, move it to the head of the list (indicating recent use), and return its value.
+   - If it does not exist, return -1.

+3. **Put Operation**:
+   - If the key already exists, update its value, move the node to the head of the list to mark it as recently used.
+   - If the key does not exist:
+     - Create a new node and add it to the head of the list.
+     - Add the node to the hash map.
+     - If the cache exceeds its capacity, remove the tail node (the least recently used item) and update the hash map accordingly.

+4. **Helper Methods**:
+   - **moveToHead**: Moves a given node to the head of the list.
+   - **removeNode**: Removes a node from its current position in the list.
+   - **addToHead**: Adds a node right after the head of the list.
+   - **removeTail**: Removes the node right before the tail (the least recently used node).

+This approach ensures that both `get` and `put` operations are performed in O(1) time complexity due to the hash map and doubly linked list.

 #### Java